core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Then, the server sends an OSCORE response to the client, protected with CTX\_NEW.
 In particular, the response has the 'd' flag bit set to 1 and specifies N2 as 'nonce'.
 Consistently with {{sec-updated-response-protection}}, the server includes its Sender Sequence Number as Partial IV in the response.
 After that, the server deletes CTX\_1.

 Upon receiving the OSCORE response, the client retrieves the value N2 from the 'nonce' field of the response, and the value X2 from the 'x' byte of the OSCORE Option.
-Since the client has received a response to an OSCORE request it made with the 'd' flag bit set to 1, the client provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2) and CTX\_OLD, in order to derive CTX\_NEW.
+Since the client has received a response to an OSCORE request that it made with the 'd' flag bit set to 1, the client provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2) and CTX\_OLD, in order to derive CTX\_NEW.
 Finally, the client verifies the response by using CTX\_NEW and deletes CTX\_OLD.

 From then on, the two peers can protect their message exchanges by using CTX\_NEW.
 As soon as the server successfully verifies an incoming message protected with CTX\_NEW, the server deletes CTX\_OLD.